-In addition to implementing your own space for an online community, it’s also wise to track feedback on external communities, such as internet forums.
+In addition to implementing your own space for an online community, tracking feedback on external communities, such as internet forums, is also wise.
 Websites like Reddit have forums where customers can share their experiences, such as the Tales From The Customer forum:

 90% of customers report being brand loyal, providing increased revenue for businesses.
-Analyzing brand loyalty helps you to understand effective areas of your business, as well as areas for improvement.
+Analyzing brand loyalty helps you understand effective areas of your business and areas for improvement.

 Brand loyalty can cover specifics such as return purchases, use of loyalty schemes or reward cards, word-of-mouth from customers, customer service, and overall shopping experience.
 Analyzing brand loyalty can also aid your understanding of how customers perceive your product or service.